mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-3-Methodology.md_toc.md

         2024](#research-questions---march-2024)
     -   [Conceptualising activity in this learning design](#conceptualising-activity-in-this-learning-design)
-        -   [Choosing a suitable unit of analysis / germ cell](#choosing-a-suitable-unit-of-analysis-germ-cell)
+        -   [Choosing a suitable unit of analysis / germ cell & situating which activity systems is of primary value to explore](#choosing-a-suitable-unit-of-analysis-germ-cell-situating-which-activity-systems-is-of-primary-value-to-explore)
             -   [Levels of Abstraction in Activity Theory](#levels-of-abstraction-in-activity-theory)
             -   [Choosing smaller units of